b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Dave McKay**

 McKay, Dave (2019).
 'What is a TTY on Linux? (and How to Use the tty Command)'.
 Source: https://www.howtogeek.com/428174/what-is-a-tty-on-linux-and-how-to-use-the-tty-command/ (accessed: Thursday February 8, 2024)

+McKay, Dave (2021).
+'What Is the Bash Shell, and Why Is It So Important to Linux?'.
+Source: https://www.howtogeek.com/726559/what-is-the-bash-shell-and-why-is-it-so-important-to-linux/ (accessed: Friday February 9, 2024)

 **Melody**